-Described wonders of Saint Kitts and Nevis
+Wonders of Saint Kitts and Nevis

 These two islands in fact are two volcanoes rising from the Caribbean.
-In spite of their small size Saint Kitts and Nevis have been important and well fortified sugar producing colonies.
+In spite of their small size, Saint Kitts and Nevis have been important and well-fortified sugar-producing colonies.

 Today there are left impressive forts, historical buildings… and a gruesome landmark to the cruelty of white colonists – Bloody River.

 Please add some markers to your posts before using this shortcode.

 Top 13 wonders of Saint Kitts and Nevis